 - 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter. - 2.
 The financial statements referred to above are fairly presented in conformity with accounting principles generally accepted in the United States of America.
 We have engaged you to advise us in fulfilling that responsibility.
 The financial statements include all properly classified funds of the primary government and all component units required by accounting principles generally accepted in the United States of America to be included in the financial reporting entity. - We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 4.
 We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 5.
-Significant assumptions we used in making accounting estimates are reasonable.
+Significant assumptions we used in making accounting estimates, if any, are reasonable.

 - 6. All events subsequent to the date of the financial statements and for which accounting principles generally accepted in the United States of America require adjustment or disclosure have been adjusted or disclosed.
-No other events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements. - All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 8.
-We are not aware of any known actual, possible, pending, or threatened litigation, claims, or assessments or unasserted claims or assessments that are required to be accrued or disclosed in the financial statements in accordance with accounting principles generally accepted in the United States of America, and we have not consulted a lawyer concerning litigation, claims, or assessments. - Guarantees, whether written or oral, under which the BID is contingently liable, if any, have been properly recorded or disclosed.
+No other events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements. - 7.
+All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 8.
+There are no known or possible litigation, claims, and assessments whose effects should be considered when preparing the financial statements.
+There are no unasserted claims or assessments that our lawyer has advised us are probable of assertion and must be disclosed in accordance with accounting principles generally accepted in the United States of America. - 9.
+Guarantees, whether written or oral, under which the BID is contingently liable, if any, have been properly recorded or disclosed.